FredKSchott/snowpack/www/posts/2020-05-26-snowpack-2-0-release.md

 Guess what?
 It worked!
 Thousands of developers started using Snowpack to install their dependencies and build websites with less tooling.
 A whole new type of faster, lighter-weight development suddenly became possible.

-**Snowpack 2.0 is a build system designed for this new era of web development.** Snowpack removes the bundler from your dev environment, leveraging native [ES Module (ESM)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) syntax in the browser to serve built files directly.
+**Snowpack 2.0 is a build system designed for this new era of web development.** Snowpack removes the bundler from your dev environment, leveraging native [ES Module (ESM)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) support to serve built files directly to the browser.
 This isn't just a faster tool, it's a new approach to web build systems.